wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-optimize-network-performance-for-teams-phone-system/includes/3-design-network-media-optimization.md

 If your organization generally prefers to route internet traffic onto the organizations network and through the organizations proxies and firewalls before going onto the internet, you may just want to exclude the specific Office 365 addresses from the VPN route.
 Microsoft supplies a list of all Office 365 IP addresses (see the resources in this module for a link) that you should exclude from your VPN.

 > [!NOTE]
-> Note: The services and IP address are constantly evolving; so, if choosing to explicitly exclude the Office 365 services from your VPN, you will need to check and update this configuration regularly.
+> The services and IP address are constantly evolving; so, if choosing to explicitly exclude the Office 365 services from your VPN, you will need to check and update this configuration regularly.

 In this picture, we see a split tunnel VPN.
 Traffic for Office 365 is specifically excluded from the VPN tunnel directly from the user to the service over their local internet connection.
 All other traffic is sent over the VPN to the organizations network.